Kaye Cal: Early life

-Karen Jade Cal was born on February 11, 1989, in Davao del Sur, Philippines, to Christian parents.
+Cal was born on February 11, 1989, in Pasay City, Philippines, to Christian parents.

 Career

-Kaye Cal met her future Ezra Band bandmates in her hometown, Davao del Sur.
+Cal met her future Ezra Band bandmates in her hometown, Davao del Sur.
 The group eventually competed in the first season of Pilipinas Got Talent, where they became grand finalists.
 The covers the group performed on the show were released in the Pinoy You Got It album, which is a compilation of songs from the contestants on the show.
 Their covers of The Corrs' "Runaway" and Eric Clapton's "Wonderful Tonight" were included on the album, along with their original song "Walang Iba" (lit.
 "No one else").

-Kaye garnered attention for her deep, soulful masculine voice, which led to confusion regarding her gender.
+She garnered attention for her deep, soulful masculine voice, which led to confusion regarding her gender.
 In an interview with Pep PH in 2010, she revealed that she received surprised reactions from people upon learning that she is a woman since she also "dressed like a man".